65AR645ASAN/mac-address-handler/README.md

 - Please follow the following instructions to successfully execute the main.py program
     - Install python3 on your computer from python.org {https://www.python.org/downloads/}
     - Install docker on your computer from {https://www.docker.com/products/docker-desktop/}
+    - Website that the api is listed is {https://macaddress.io/api/documentation/making-requests}
+    - The API key is valid for 30 days from 10/11/2023
     - Run the following commands to execute the main.py program
         - It can be run directly using the following command
         - python3 main.py [macaddress]